I have some bad news for you. I know that’s a rotten way to begin an article, but honesty before civility.

 - Does your loaded trailer weigh more than 5,000 lbs?

-- Are you towing with a short-wheelbase truck or CUV?
+- Are you towing with a short-wheelbase truck or SUV?

 - Is it more difficult than usual to steer or stop quickly?

-- Are you experiencing trailer sway while driving?
+- Are you experiencing trailer sway while driving at speeds over 45 mph?

-In fact, almost all pickup truck and SUV manufacturers specify that you must use a WDH if you’re flat-towing more than 5,000 lbs.
+In fact, almost all pickup truck and SUV manufacturers specify that you must use a WDH if you’re conventional towing more than 5,000 lbs.
 Ford, Nissan, Ram, and Toyota all specify 5,000 lbs.
 GMC/Silverado specify 7,000 lbs.
 (Numbers applicable for 2021 half-ton pickup truck models).

 Can I just repeat that?